cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 ### Multipurpose Reusable RequireJS Config File

-If you immediately run Config, you can't modify or easily access the RequireJS configuration from other files.
+If you immediately run ```require.config()``` with your RequireJS config options, you can't modify or easily access the the config options from other files.

-Therefore, it's better to store the RequireJS config dictionary in a ```Config``` variable.
+Therefore, it's better to store the config options in some dictionary ```Config```.
 Later, it can be exported either AMD-like (for RequireJS) or CommonJS-like (for node).
 E.G.:

 ```javascript
 (function() {